John Sullivan (Jesuit): Beatification

-In 1944 his name was placed on the list that the Jesuit postulator Carlo Micinelli had set up in relation to prospective sainthood causes that could be opened; opening the process saw him titled as a Servant of God.
-The informative process that opened in 1953 saw the accumulation of witness testimonies and documentation being gathered and this process was completed in September 1960.
-The Congregation for the Causes of Saints was given the evidence and validated the informative process in acceptance in 1969 prior to theologians approving his spiritual writings in 1972.
-On 22 February 2000 the Congregation issued the official "nihil obstat" to the cause which acted as a formal introduction to the cause and approval of its continuation.
+The informative process that opened in 1953 saw him titled as a Servant of God.
+The accumulation of witness testimonies and documentation being gathered was completed in September 1960.
+The Congregation for the Causes of Saints was given the evidence and validated the informative process in acceptance in 1969, prior to theologians approving his spiritual writings in 1972.
+On 22 February 2000, the Congregation issued the official "nihil obstat" to the cause, which acted as a formal introduction to the cause and approval of its continuation.